luna-mae/FishtankPlus/README.md

 ![alt text](https://i.postimg.cc/htyxSMXQ/Screenshot-6.png)

 ## Bugs:
--Sometimes the extension does not load before the page, requiring a refresh or clicking the button in the extensions popup.
+- Sometimes the extension does not load before the page, requiring a refresh or clicking the button in the extensions popup.
--Changing your name on fishtank can sometimes break the extension, requiring the extension to be installed again.
+- Changing your name on fishtank can sometimes break the extension, requiring the extension to be installed again.